Target group: Data scientist

 Copy the Token in the Deployment view.
 The API is called by sending an HTTP POST to the endpoint shown in the interface.
 The token is required to authenticate the calls.
 Add the Token from the Deployment view to the Token field.

-Type Image in the Image parameter field.
+Type Image (case sensitive) in the Image parameter field.
 This name is the name of the input parameter in the Deployment view.
-Note, it's case sensitive.

 Collapse the Setup.
 Scribble down a “5” on a piece of paper.
 This is the easiest digit to recognize.